Gua-tk/Linux-Auto-Customizer/README.md

 # Auto-Customizer

-This software automatizes the installation and uninstallation of different features in a Ubuntu/Debian Linux environment.
+This software automatizes the installation and uninstallation of different features in an Ubuntu/Debian Linux environment.
 These features include GNU software and other utilities, programming languages, IDEs, text editors, media players, games, internet applications, file templates, wallpapers, environment aliases, environment functions... all installed in a clean, fancy and confortable way.

 The scripts `install.sh` and `uninstall.sh` have the same identical arguments, but behave in the opposite way: `install.sh` will install the features selected by the arguments while `uninstall.sh` will uninstall them, using the identical arguments.